explorer436/programming-playground/JavaPlayground/src/preparation/HowToPrepareForTheAmazonOnlineCodingInterview.md

     Find an element in a rotated array
     Given two linked lists both represent a number.
 Create a linked list that contains its sum.
     Given a binary search tree , print the path which has the sum equal to k and has minimum hops. i.e if there are multiple paths with the sum equal to k then print the path with minimum number of nodes.
-    A MxN matrix containing integers (positive, negative and zero’s).
+    A MxN matrix containing integers (positive, negative and zeroï¿½s).
 For every position containing 0, mark the corresponding row and column as 0.
     Rotate MxN matrix by 90 degress.
     Find the nth number that contains the digit k or is divisible by k.
 (2 <= k <= 9) Write a program to connect next left node in a binary tree.
 Also first node of each level should be pointing to last node of next level?
 (Without using Queue)